Kavita1306/Metacrafters--EVM-Proof-Beginner/README.md

 This is a simple ERC-20 token contract implemented in Solidity.
 The contract allows for the creation and destruction of tokens, as well as storing information about the token.

 # Requirements
-1. The contract has public variables that store the details about the coin:
+1. The public variables in the contract include the information about the coin:
-tokenName: A string representing the name of the token.
+tokenName: A string that represents the token's name.
-abbrv: A string representing the abbreviation of the token.
+abbrv: A string that represents the token's abbreviation.
-totalSupply: An unsigned integer representing the total supply of the token.
+totalSupply: An unsigned integer that represents the token's entire supply.
-2. The contract has a mapping of addresses to balances:
+2. The contract has an address to balance mapping:
-balances: A mapping that associates addresses with their corresponding token balances.
+balances: An association between addresses and the accompanying token balances.
-3. The contract has a mint function that increases the total supply and the balance of the "sender" address by a given value:
+3. The contract provides a mint function that adds a specified amount to both the balance at the "sender" address and the overall supply:

 Parameters:
 _address: The address to which the tokens will be minted.
 _value: The amount of tokens to be minted.